-Go on to the next section of this chapter, Section 4, "A guide to the basics of coverage decisions and appeals."
-Skip ahead to Section 10 at the end of this chapter: "How to make a complaint about quality of care, waiting times, customer service or other concerns."
+Go on to the next section of this chapter, Skip ahead to Section 10 at the end of this Section 4, "A guide to the basics of coverage chapter: "How to make a complaint about decisions and appeals." quality of care, waiting times, customer service or other concerns."